 Similarly, Charity Miles fits easily into existing routines.
 People are going to walk anyway.
 Charity Miles turns all that walking into money for charity.

 Social Acceptance / Deviance: If a behavior deviates from social norms, then people will be less likely to do it.
-If a behavior conforms with social norms, then people will be more likely to do it.
+If a behavior conforms to social norms, then people will be more likely to do it.

 These days, it’s hard to imagine a work environment where CSR engagement or volunteering is socially unacceptable.